Current Research Roles

 Keywords: Feminism, Refusal, Performance, Score, Excess

-Events: Speaking With, organised by Marita Fraser and Caroline Douglas, June 12, 2019, Royal College of Art.
+Speaking With, keynote speakers Carol Mavor and Nadia Hebson, June 12, 2019, Royal College of Art, London.

 I propose the term speaking with as a feminist method of practice that works with material, bodies and archive; bringing readers, writers, makers and the materials of practice close.
 Speaking with holds in mind an awareness of proximity, resisting the urge to colonalise that which we come close to.
 Frottage, Fandom, I love to you (Irigaray) are examined as modes of speaking with and the work of Beatrice Gibson, Florence Peake and Carolee Schneeman are discussed in order to tease out what speaking with offers feminist practitioners today.
 The score, as instructional text based works, has been utilised in art practice from the late 1950’s to the present.
 This research project is a feminist analysis of the use of scores in art making, through the lens of three key terms: speaking with, refusal and voicing excess.
 This project asks where and how to we situate the work of others within our practice, and how does the score bring this about.

 Refusal is a processual force in art practice and writing that creates spaces of cultural production from which feminist, maternal, non-normative and non-patriarchal voices can be heard.
 This project foregrounds Italian feminist Carlo Lonzi’s construction of herself as ‘nothing’, as a cultural body acting through and within refusal, as a starting point to ask how does ‘nothing’ speak.
 The research considers the writing of Carla Lonzi; the poetry and essays of Anne Boyer; the writing and performance of Yvonne Rainer, and the performative practice of Florence Peak, as refusal as a method continues to connect to the urgency of the arts today and why the score is a necessary form in enacting refusal.